AntGoran/AntGoran/README.md

 Hi, there. 🖐
-- 👋 Hi, I’m @AntGoran
+- 👋 Hi, I’m Goran.
 - 👀 I’m interested in android development.
 - 🌱 I’m currently learning Kotlin with the help of online community.
-- 💞️ I’m looking for an intern or entry lever job where the focus would be on learnig.
+- 💞️ I’m looking for an intern or entry level job where the focus would be on learnig.
 - 📫 You can reach me on goran8antunovic@gmail.com

 <!---